Apply today to be a TC Top Pick at Disrupt SF 2020 – TechCrunch

 Perhaps one of the best opportunities associated with the Top Picks program offers lasting benefits long after the conference ends.
 A TechCrunch editor interviews every TC Top Pick — live on the Showcase Stage in Startup Alley.
 We record the interview, edit the video and promote it across our social media platforms.
 It drives traffic to your website, and it’s yours to use as a long-term marketing tool.

-If you’re not in a competitive mood and simply want to attend Disrupt SF 2020, be sure to buy your early bird ticket now and, depending on the pass you buy, save up to $1,800.
+If you’re not in a competitive mood and simply want to attend Disrupt SF 2020, be sure to buy your early-bird ticket now and, depending on the pass you buy, save up to $1,800.

 TechCrunch Disrupt San Francisco 2020 takes place on September 14-16.
 Wring every ounce of opportunity out of your Disrupt experience and apply to be a TC Top Pick today.
 We can’t wait to see what you’ve got!